 Some of the features that can increase your home’s value include:

-• Updated kitchens and bathrooms
+- Updated kitchens and bathrooms

-• A new or well-maintained roof and HVAC system
+- A new or well-maintained roof and HVAC system

-• Fresh paint, flooring, and tidy landscaping
+- Fresh paint, flooring, and tidy landscaping

-• Energy-efficient upgrades like windows or appliances
+- Energy-efficient upgrades like windows or appliances

-On top of that, I’ll guide you through staging with tasteful furniture, arrange for professional photography, and develop a thoughtful marketing plan to showcase your home in the best light.
+On top of that, we’ll guide you through staging with tasteful furniture, arrange for professional photography, and develop a thoughtful marketing plan to showcase your home in the best light.
 These finishing touches can have a major impact on buyer interest—and help support a higher list price.

 5. Size and Layout